 As you guys know I am a huge fan of pfSense.
 I’ve been running it in my environment for several years and its just rock solid and reliable.
-The biggest issue is that although pfSense is community based and open sourced, it is ultimately still owned by Netgate and they are pushing their hardware to pfSense users at what I feel is a steep premium (and unnecessary).
+My brother and I even have a VPN running between our houses with pfSense!
+The biggest issue is that although pfSense is community based and open sourced, it is ultimately still owned by Netgate and they are pushing their own hardware to pfSense users at what I feel is a steep premium (and unnecessary).
 So with that in mind what is the best pfSense box for the money?
-Updated: This article has been updated to reflect the latest in hardware.
+Updated Feb 2021: This article has been updated to reflect our latest hardware choices.

 What is the Best pfSense Box?

 We’re going to assume for the purposes of this article that we’re talking about home networking.
-If you’re interested in a business pfSense box check out our article on enterprise pfSense boxes.
+If you’re interested in a business pfSense box check out our article on the best enterprise pfSense boxes for business.

 Understanding AES-NI: Why it is important!

 A quick technical detail we need to cover.
 There are a lot of boxes out there that claim to be pfSense compatible.
 Technically any x86 device or PC is a compatible pfSense firewall.
 They may not however be the best pfSense box if they lack support for AES-NI.
-Simply put AES-NI is encryption service that are included in the die of most new processors.
-This functionality drastically speeds up cryptography processes for SSL and VPN services.
-Starting with version 2.4 pfSense will only run on hardware supporting AES-NI. pfSense 2.3.x is still available but is end-of-life and not recommended.
-In this rundown we will only included boxes that support AES-NI.
+Simply put AES-NI is encryption hardware included in the die of most new processors.
+This functionality drastically speeds up cryptography processes for SSL and VPN services. pfSense regularly recommends using hardware that supports AES-NI and at one point threatened to only support AES-NI hardware for future versions.
+Although pfSense will still work on chips without AES-NI support, in this rundown we will only included boxes that support AES-NI.

 #1 – The No-Name Micro Firewall Appliance from Amazon